Qi ( energy )

 • Grounding and rootedness to the earth is the launch pad to the spiritual.

-• The more grounded we become the subtler the energies we experience.
+• The more grounded you become the subtler the energies you experience.

-• The subtler the energies we absorb, the stronger we become.
+• The subtler the energies you absorb, the stronger you become.
 Spiritual development is a natural outcome.
-Nothing is forced because we have a firm foundation.
+Nothing is forced because you have a firm foundation.

 "The way that can be spoken of